Transfer Station Field Trips

 Field trips include:

-- A two-hour program including a visit to the Education Center, Garbage Pit and Material Recovery Facility.
+- A two-hour program including a visit to the Education Center and Garbage Pit

 - An opportunity to trace the path of compostables, recyclables and garbage from curbside to remanufacture or disposal.